 That said, despite the moniker, people advise you should never mistake a Scrambler for a dirt bike.
 It’s a road bike that won’t freak out on dirt roads or the occasional fire trail.

 Ducati Scrambler Manual

-The above was sourced from the Transparent Maintenance sheet provided by Ducati, obtained by us in 2020.
+The above was sourced from the Transparent Maintenance sheet provided by Ducati, obtained by us in 2020, which ships with the Ducati Scrambler 1100.
 You can get the original copy here.